mitre/secure-coding-case-studies/STYLE_GUIDE.md

 ### _Conclusion_

 - Provides a brief summary of the case study.
-- Typically one paragraph in length.
+- Typically one to two paragraphs in length.
 - Do not introduce any new information in the Conclusion.

 > Example: